• Skip to primary navigation

 This can be a game-changer, particularly for diet motivation.
 It can help you save money with bulk purchasing and by not resorting to fast or convenience foods, which tend to be pricey.
 And with a foundation of well-planned, balanced meals and snacks, you keep your blood sugar regulated, which keeps you feeling your best and also helps to reduce binge eating.

-I usually fill out the worksheet over the weekend, after looking at the recipes index and my favorite websites and cookbooks.
+I usually fill out the worksheet over the weekend, after looking at the recipe categories and my favorite websites and cookbooks.
 I create my shopping list after I’ve selected my menu for the week.
 And then I’m all set!

 3. Do the 21-Day Vegan Kickstart